austin-py/Law-Innovation/README.md

 ### Prereqs [These instructions only need completed once per computer]:
 You must have python3 installed on your computer.
 MacOS comes with this installed by default.
 Additionally you need the pip package manager.
-Instructions on how to download this can be found INSERT HERE
+Instructions on how to download this can be found [here](https://www.geeksforgeeks.org/how-to-install-pip-in-macos/).

 Run
 ```zsh
 pip install virtualenv